Stanley Portal Hyatt

 Stanley Portal Hyatt (2 January 1877 - 30 June 1914) was an English explorer, hunter, and writer.
-Hyatt left his comfortable family home and struck out around the world c.
-1896.
-He arrived in Africa to seek his fortune during 1898.
+In 1896, Hyatt left his comfortable family home and struck out around the world, arriving in Africa to seek his fortune in 1898.
 In his written works, Hyatt describes his life and experiences in Australia, Rhodesia and the Philippines.
-He wrote fluently and skilfully about life on "The Road", and about his fellow-riders and his animals.
-Hyatt had a bitter contempt for commercially inspired progress, vehemently defending the "underdog" whenever he could, and was a savage critic of The Establishment.
-The Old Transport Road and The Diary of a Soldier of Fortune are his famous works.
+The Old Transport Road and The Diary of a Soldier of Fortune are his best-known works.

-Family
+Early life and family

 Stanley Portal Hyatt was born on 2 January 1877, at The Hawthorns, Mt.
+Ephraim Road, Streatham, Surrey, England.
+His parents, Charles James Hyatt and Amy Portal, were both from wealthy Victorian families, their parents having prospered from preaching and trading.
+He was educated at Dulwich College, but left school early in 1892 after studying engineering.
+He then spent two years in the workshops of a large engineering firm pioneering electric lighting, before embarking on a career as an explorer.

-Ephraim Road, Streatham, Surrey, England and died on 30 June 1914, in Longton Grove, Sydenham, London.
-He married Margaret Annie Marston on 20 July 1908, in London, England.
-She was the daughter of John William Marston.
-After her death in 1912 he married Charlotte Caroline Key on 4 May 1914, in Newton Abbot, Devon, England.
-She was the daughter of Walter C. Key and Caroline Mcleod Godsell.
+Hyatt married Margaret Annie Marston on 20 July 1908, in London.
+After her death in 1912 he married Charlotte Caroline Key on 4 May 1914, in Newton Abbot, Devon.